sellipyrtqa/pyRTQA/README.md

 5. Input the expected picket gap (in mm)
    - Only needed for separate leaf mode
    - You may need to adjust for DLG & EPID effects
 ---

+### **Picket Fence - Batch Analysis**
+1. Place multiple Picket Fence .dcm images in a folder.
+2. Each image is analyzed individually.
+3. Summary table and individual results (image, histogram) are included in the report.
+4. .dcm format is recommended for best analysis.

+---